rs029/rs029/README.md

  🔭 I’m currently working as a **Quality Analyst**

-💬 You can ask me about **my journey in coding, software developmen and as an analyst so far.**
+💬 You can ask me about **my journey in coding, testing frameworks and as an analyst so far.**

 ⚡ Fun fact **GitHub was originally called Logical Awesome before it got its current name**